-- Regional joint dispatch for Police calls (pending grant) is expected to result in efficiencies. - There may be a need to increase the number of sworn officers to police a reflect the actual daytime population taking into account tourists, shoppers and Shipyard employees. - The Fire Department may need to transition to a full-time professional fire fighting staff in the near future. - It may be more efficient to merge Kittery's Resource Recovery Facility with that of Eliot's. - The Portsmouth Pierce Island Wastewater facility must be updated before the clam flats can be re-opened. - DPW would like to explore becoming a "Stormwater Utility" in order to fund future improvements."
+- Regional joint dispatch for Police calls (pending grant) may result in efficiencies. - There may be a need to increase the number of sworn police officers meet the needs of the community. - The Fire Department may need to transition to a full-time professional fire fighting staff in the near future. - It may be more efficient to merge Kittery's Resource Recovery Facility with that of Eliot's. - The Portsmouth Pierce Island Wastewater facility must be updated before the clam flats can be re-opened. - DPW would like to explore becoming a "Stormwater Utility" in order to fund future improvements."
 The first step is to conduct a feasibility study. - Both the Kittery Water District and the Town sewer system derive a significant portion of their usage and revenues from the Shipyard.
-Changes to the status of the Shipyard could affect costs to other users. - Lack of funding for expansion of water service makes it difficult to guide growth through the provision of water. - If the Kittery Water District administrative offices chooses to relocate in the future, the existing site will be available for reuse. - The recent expansion of the sewer system to the Business Park is expected to result in encouraging economic development. - New technologies will make it feasible to provide alternative methods of sewage treatment to Kittery Point and rural areas of Town in the future.
+Changes to the status of the Shipyard could affect costs to other users. - Lack of funding for expansion of water service makes it difficult to guide growth through the provision of water. - If the Kittery Water District administrative offices chooses to relocate in the future, the existing site will be available for reuse. - The recent expansion of the sewer system to the Business Park is expected to result in encouraging economic development. - New technologies may make it feasible to provide alternative methods of sewage treatment to Kittery Point and rural areas of Town in the future.